Palestinian police, refugee camp residents clash over U.N. strike

 "We have nothing to do with the strike and we want to make our voice heard," said Mohammed Najar, a Jalazoun resident.
 "The situation in the camps cannot be tolerated: no schools, no clinics and trash is piled everywhere."

-Adnan Al-Dmairi, spokesman of the Palestinian security forces in the West Bank, said authorities sympathized with refugee camp residents hit by the strike but would not tolerate disorder.
+Adnan Al-Dmairi, spokesman of the Palestinian security forces in the West Bank, said authorities sympathised with refugee camp residents hit by the strike but would not tolerate disorder.

-Aid agencies are struggling to cope with a deepening refugee crises related to the civil war in neighboring Syria at the same time the Palestinian economy is faltering.
+Aid agencies are struggling to cope with a deepening refugee crises related to the civil war in neighbouring Syria at the same time the Palestinian economy is faltering.

 The U.N. agency has said it is trying to end the strike but does not have funds to meet the wage demands.
 It also says its employees get paid at least 20 percent and in some cases 80 percent more than public-sector employees in equivalent fields.